 - Highly Saturated Nitrile (HSN)

-- PTFE Coated (Teflon coated, usually Silicone or Viton)
+- PTFE Coated (PTFE coated, usually Silicone or Viton)

-- PTFE Encapsulated (Usually Silicone or Viton covered with a Teflon tube)
+- PTFE Encapsulated (Usually Silicone or Viton covered with a PTFE tube)

 - Kalrez, Chemraz, Simriz (FFKM)